lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 are handled differently, with quotients built in and supported by an additional axiom.

 I gather that type theory purists are outraged by Lean's approach.
-It's a shame that such sophisticated type theories cannot deal with something as trivial as equivalence classes.
+It's puzzling that such sophisticated type theories struggle with something as trivial as equivalence classes.